ffelten/CrazyRL/README.md

 :warning: Work in progress, suggestions are welcome. :warning:

 A library for doing RL with [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) drones.
-It contains a [PettingZoo](https://pettingzoo.farama.org/) environment for parallel multiple agents.
+It contains [PettingZoo](https://pettingzoo.farama.org/) parallel environments for multiple agents RL.
-The learning can be performed by with [MASAC](https://github.com/ffelten/MASAC) for multiple agents.
+The real-life example shown in the video is the result after learning performed by with [MASAC](https://github.com/ffelten/MASAC).

-Once the environment trained it can be displayed on simulation environment or in reality with [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1/) with the usage of [cflib](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/).
+Once the environment trained it can be displayed on simulation environment or in reality with the [Crazyflies](https://www.bitcraze.io/products/crazyflie-2-1/) with the usage of [cflib](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/api/cflib/).

 ## API